cat-haines/ISS-Overhead/README.md

 ISS-Overhead
 ============

-A simple project that turns an LED on when the ISS is overhead
+A simple project that displays when the ISS is overhead.

 TODO:
 =====

-- http endpoints to set lat/lon/alt
+- Update code to use NeoPixels instead of a single LED
-- http endpoints to set blink speed
+- Add an http endpoints to:
-- web interface to display pretty map from agent
+  - Set position of box (lat/long)
+  - Set color / pattern
+  - Reset in case of an error